Stormy Daniels' lawyer Michael Avenatti is ready for his star turn

 Hollywood talent agencies have reached out to Michael Avenatti, Stormy Daniels’ oft-quoted lawyer, to help him capitalize on his newfound fame, according to several sources in the industry.

-Daniels and Avenatti have commanded almost non-stop media attention since January when the Wall Street Journal reported that President Donald Trump's lawyer, Michael Cohen, arranged for Daniels to receive $130,000.
+Daniels and Avenatti have commanded almost nonstop media attention since January when The Wall Street Journal reported that President Donald Trump's personal lawyer, Michael Cohen, had arranged for Daniels to receive $130,000.
 Daniels has claimed that the money was in exchange for her silence about an alleged sexual encounter with Trump.
 Cohen has said Trump denies the claims.

-William Morris Endeavor, one of the most powerful talent agencies in media, has held talks with Avenatti in recent weeks, according to two people familiar with the conversations who requested anonymity because they were not authorized to publicly discuss the talks.
-WME’s co-CEO, Ari Emanuel, represented Trump before he was a political candidate and met with him soon after he was elected in November 2016.
+William Morris Endeavor, one of the most powerful talent agencies in media, has held talks with Avenatti in recent weeks, according to two people familiar with the conversations who requested anonymity because they were not authorized to publicly discuss them.
+WME’s co-CEO Ari Emanuel represented Trump before he was a political candidate and met with him soon after he was elected in November 2016.

 United Talent Agency, another of the big four talent firms, is also said by two people to have reached out to Avenatti about representing him specifically.
 Neither agency would comment when asked about Avenatti.

-Talent agencies hunt for ways that their clients can make money such as book deals, speaking tours, documentaries and films, often signing new and suddenly-famous people.
+Talent agencies hunt for ways their clients can make money such as book deals, speaking tours, documentaries and films, often signing new and suddenly famous people.
 Daniels has made a wide variety of media appearances, including an interview on CBS’s "60 Minutes" that attracted 22 million viewers, a bigger audience than the Grammys.

 Daniels is also set to appear in Penthouse's next issue.
 She also discussed her desire to make horror movies in a recent appearance on ABC's "The View,” and is still making personal appearances at clubs and running a monthly subscription service for exclusive adult content costing $14.99 per month.